CyVerse-learning-materials/ez_quickstart/index.rst

    - `Singularity <http://singularity.lbl.gov/>`_
    - `Docker <https://www.docker.com/what-docker>`_

+  1. Navigate to an `Atmosphere <https://atmo.cyverse.org/application/projects>`_ or `Jetstream <https://use.jetstream-cloud.org/application/projects>`_ project with a running instance
-  1. `Connect to Atmosphere via ssh <https://cyverse-atmosphere-guide.readthedocs-hosted.com/en/latest/step3.html#connect-to-atmosphere-instance-using-ssh>`_.
+  2. `Connect to Atmosphere via ssh <https://cyverse-atmosphere-guide.readthedocs-hosted.com/en/latest/step3.html#connect-to-atmosphere-instance-using-ssh>`_.

-  2. From your connected session, you can install Jupyter using the following
+  3. From your connected session, you can install Jupyter using the following
      commands:

    - Jupyter notebooks with Python 3 (default)